Ihns-Brcls/TemporaSerif/README.md

 This font is a derivative work based on:
 - XITS (SIL Open Font License),
-- IFAO-Grec Unicode by Jean-Luc Fournet and Ralph Hancock with help of Adam Bülow-Jacobsen (without rights).
+- IFAO-Grec Unicode by Jean-Luc Fournet and Ralph Hancock with help of Adam Bülow-Jacobsen (available without rights).